For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 First Round Leader Analysis: First round leader(s), their wave and winning score since the tournament moved to CC of Jackson in 2014.
 Full First Round Leader stats are here.

-For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of Bermudagrass green PGA Tour victors in the field since 2008:

 It's clear that up until this point the Sanderson Farms Championship has been volatile in terms of its winners since it moved to its autumn spot in the wraparound season format.
 Tour rookie Nick Taylor was a 400/1 shot in 2014 and although Peter Malnati had a season's PGA Tour experience behind him, his best main Tour finish before arriving in Mississippi had been 14th in Puerto Rico 18 months earlier.
 Malnati scored in Mississippi at 250/1 with a few punters stumbling on him mainly because he lived down the road in Knoxville, had won on Bermudagrass greens in Brazil on the web.com Tour earlier in the season and was known for his birdie-making style in softer conditions.
-Cody Gribble last term was a well-backed form horse who had finished 5th in his last web.com Tour outing and a comfortable 9th on his PGA Tour debut 2 weeks prior in Napa, California.
+Cody Gribble in 2016 was a well-backed form horse who had finished 5th in his last web.com Tour outing and a comfortable 9th on his PGA Tour debut 2 weeks prior in Napa, California.
 Plenty of punters scored on the Texan rookie at a rather tasty 125/1.
 And last year saw Ryan Armour score his maiden PGA tour victory at the Sanderson Farms - his build-up had included 4th at the Sedgefield hosted Wyndham on the PGA Tour and 2nd at Ohio State GC in the web.com Playoffs.
 His win was again at 125/1.

 My selections are as follows: